JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 ![](/img/getlivingbvi.png)

-Our last blog [reported](http://35percent.org/2017-03-12-delanceys-dirty-tricks/) how Delancey has shown similiar efficiency in the development of the site of [__Elephant One__ development](/tribeca-square).
-It bought the land for £8m, flipped it between companies, increasing the value to £18m and used this cost, amongst others, to avoid paying £58m of planning contributions, including affordable housing contributions [^1].
-Along the way it gained the almost free use of half an arce of public land, which was to be a market square, that has now disappeared.

-We have also [shown previously]() how, having bought the land for just £8m, Delancey has used a network of offshore companies registered in Panama and Bermuda to avoid paying corporation tax on developing the £200m scheme.

 [__Elephant One__ development](/tribeca-square) at the Elephant and how they had wangled half an acre of public land, while dodging £58m of planning contributions.